cuadrosangeles/School-drop-out-policy-Spanish/README.md

 # School-drop-out-policy-Spanish
-Design of a innovative public policy to prevent youth violence
+Design of a innovative public policy to prevent youth violence and school drop out in Peru

 + The policy's goal was to reduce dropping-out rates from schools in areas highly vulnerable to violence and crime in Peru.
 + The pilot was implemented in Lima and Trujillo, two cities with the country's highest crime-related deaths.